Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 That means not on thoughts.
 Most people are used to talking about their thoughts what they think about something.

-In nonviolent communication, we find that *we can form a much more precious connection with people by hearing what is alive in them when they tell us their thoughts*.
+In Nonviolent Communication, we find that *we can form a much more precious connection with people by hearing what is alive in them when they tell us their thoughts*.

 This requires being aware that **many of the thoughts that people make, especially those that judge others or themselves, are really tragic expressions of what they're feeling and needing at that moment**.